-What future historians say about 1975 is not so important

-to you and to me as what the American people say about us in 1976.
-And unless we get things going again, we will not frequence in their wrath by Congress blaming the President or the President blaming the Congress.
+What future historians say about 1975 is not so important to you and to me as what the American people say about us in 1976.
+And unless we get things going again, we will not scape their wrath by Congress blaming the President or the President blaming the Congress.
 The American people want action and it will take both of us to give them what they want.

+Is Speaker albert such

-as Speaker albert and \\\ I want to work with you for national recovery.
+want to work with you for national recovery.
+Let us not talk